Why Benign Dietary Ketosis Is NOT Dangerous

 Here we go

 Every human endeavor, it seems, has got to have its very own set of buzzwords.
 Why?
 I think it’s because we like to think that we are in a secret club, like the ones we had in elementary school.
 Only certain kids knew the secret password or the secret handshake, and we felt really smug around those who did not share the secret.
 Well, low carbohydrate dieting has its buzzwords, some self-explanatory, and some downright scary.
-In the scary group, the scariest for a diabetic are ketones and its friend ketosis.
+In the scary group, the scariest for a diabetic are ketones and its friend Benign Dietary Ketosis.

 Unless you are diabetic, you cannot understand the fear that is stricken into the heart of a diabetic at the sound of the word “ketones.”
 High blood sugar is bad and can become deadly in the long run.
 Everyone knows this.
 But, high blood sugar is, to a diabetic, a passing thing.
 It’s something you can correct as long as it doesn’t get too high.
 Ketones, however, are a whole ‘nother matter.